Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Part-1 lab6.md

-# Excercise 6 - DLP Alerts > Alerts remediations
+# Part-1 LAB 6 - DLP Alerts > Alerts remediations

 ## Lab scenario
 In this lab, you will explore on how to remediate a DLP alert if any user does not adhere the policies.